BeaconCMS/beacon/guides/recipes/create-a-blog.md

 so if that's the first site in your application, or you're not familiar with Beacon, please follow that guide first to make sure the environment is set up correctly:

 - Beacon and Beacon LiveAdmin are installed
-- A database migration exists to create the Beacon tables
 - Router is already setup

 ## Create the blog site